-Study a teaching area in teaching Investigating Science for Secondary Education
+Study a teaching area in Investigating Science for Secondary Education

 Investigating Science is designed to assist students (Stage 6) of all abilities to engage with scientific processes, and apply those processes to investigate relevant personal, community and global scientific issues.
 The course promotes active inquiry and evidence-based investigations.
 It provides opportunities for problem solving and making informed scientific decisions.
 Students can engage in examples and situations that relate to biology, chemistry, earth sciences and physics.